niuers/handson-mlp/README.md

 # Hands-On Machine Learning with Scikit-Learn and PyTorch

-The goal of this project is to teach you the fundamentals of Machine Learning in python.
+The goal of this project is to teach you the fundamentals of Machine Learning in Python.
 It contains the example code and solutions to the exercises in the first edition of my upcoming O'Reilly book [Hands-on Machine Learning with Scikit-Learn and PyTorch (1st edition)](https://homl.info/er):

 <a href="https://homl.info/er"><img src="https://www.oreilly.com/covers/urn:orm:book:9798341607972/400w/" title="book" width="150" border="0" /></a>